Diversified companies shrink "conglomerate discount"

 “For shareholders who want to be in a stock for that uplift, it’s fine,” he said. “(But) if you think about corporations as going concerns, then this environment is more in favor of conglomerates than in the past.”

 Conglomerates have a financial edge that allows them to invest in new products or acquisitions, and brace for market shocks.
-Many manufacturers are sticking with a diversified approach, Heuskel said, citing General Electric Co (GE.N), Emerson, United Tech, and Siemens (SIEGn.DE).
+Many manufacturers are sticking with a diversified approach, Heuskel said, citing General Electric Co, Emerson, United Tech, and Siemens.

 “I’d like to see some tailwind and understand the value of the company at that point in time rather than thinking about something prematurely,” Lamach told a Barclays investor conference last week.